 Indirect costs average 2.7 times the direct costs.
 However, it's important to understand that indirect costs may be much higher.
 Here are three important points to remember when estimating indirect to direct accident cost ratios:

-Take a look and download OSHA's Safety Pays software program that can be helpful in determining direct and indirect cost.
+Take a look and download OSHA's Safety Pays software program to help determine direct and indirect costs.